momo-ozawa/MTLight/README.md

 # MTLight

 A lightweight personal finance app built with RxSwift and MVVM architecture.
-Currently, all account and transaction data are loaded from local JSON files.
+Currently, the account and transaction data are loaded from local JSON files.

+## Architecture

+#### Layered architecture

+- This app uses the layered architecture pattern.
+A clear separation of concerns between different layers makes an app easier to maitain and extend.
+- In the future, if we want to update the app to fetch data from a server, we simply need to update the implementation details for the service layer.

+#### MVVM

+- The presentation layer is implemented using the MVVM (Model-View-ViewModel) pattern.
+- MVVM increases testability since the business logic is decoupled from the view.

-## Notes
+## Third Party Libraries

-### Why RxSwift + MVVM?
+####  RxSwift

-- [RxSwift](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Why.md) does a great job of simplifying asynchronous logic through declarative code
+- [RxSwift](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Why.md) does a great job of simplifying asynchronous logic through declarative code.
-- MVVM (Model-View-ViewModel) architecture and RxSwift play together nicely; RxSwift makes it really simple to bind the data to the view
+- MVVM (Model-View-ViewModel) architecture and RxSwift play together nicely.
+RxSwift makes it really simple to bind the data to the view.
-- MVVM increases testability since there's a clear separation between the view logic and the business logic

-### Protocol extensions

-- I used protocol extensions to DRY up code by defining default behavior in the protocol themselves, instead of in the individual types
-- For example, ViewControllers conforming to the `AlertDisplayable` protocol are provided with a "free" implementation of `-showErrorAlert:`
+#### SwiftGen

+- [SwiftGen](https://github.com/SwiftGen/SwiftGen) automatically generates Swift code for resources (i.e. images, localized strings), to make them type-safe to use.
+No more typos!

 ## Next Steps

 - Display a placeholder view when there are no transactions associated with an account
 - Display an activity indicator while loading data
 - Make tests more robust (i.e. add more variants for success cases, add error cases)